What prepaid cards work with Apple Pay?

-Why you want to use a prepaid card
+Why do you want to use a prepaid card?

-You may want to use a temporary prepaid card when travelling for business or pleasure.
-This has the advantage that you may be able to escape punitive exchange rate fees you sometimes experience when using your normal card on your travels.
+Many people like to use a temporary prepaid card when travelling.
+If you have the right provider then you may be able to use these cards to avoid punitive exchange rate fees you sometimes experience when using your normal card.

 Setting these cards up for use with Apple Pay may also be useful as the service is a little safer than using your traditional card, even a pre-paid one, however, determining which cards work is challenging as Apple’s list doesn’t always make this clear.

-6 reasons you might want to use a prepaid card with Apple Pay
+6 reasons to use a prepaid card with Apple Pay

 - It puts you in control of your budget.